 Still, the stiff penalties have failed to deter the rising number of drivers who opt to flee.
 “Sometimes they have warrants.
 Maybe they’re under the influence or have a suspended license,” said Lt.
 Steve Preston, when asked as to why more drivers might be fleeing hit and run crashes.

 If You or Someone You Know Has Been Involved in a Hit and Run, Whibbs & Stone Can Help

 Hit and run crashes can lead to devastating personal injuries that require extensive medical treatment.
 Fortunately, there are ways to recover compensation for your injuries in a hit and run accident, even when the other driver cannot be identified.
-Whibbs Stone Barnett can help to ensure that you will receive adequate compensation for these injuries through aggressive legal representation.
+Whibbs Stone Barnett Turner, PA can help to ensure that you will receive adequate compensation for these injuries through aggressive legal representation.
 Call us at 1-888-219-4561 to schedule a free consultation, or contact us online.